Nirvana55/micro-service-python-prac/readme.md

 DM me for the file, if you need it.

 This repository is currently being worked on.

-Setting up Docker soon.
+Setting up PRISMA CRUD soon.